Nick McCallum

 Nick McCallum is an Australian television and radio journalist.

-As a broadcast journalist, McCallum works as a senior reporter with the Seven Network and as a part-time presenter for Melbourne radio station 3AW.
+As a broadcast journalist, McCallum works as a senior reporter on Seven News and as a part-time presenter for Melbourne radio station 3AW.
 He has also produced documentaries for Fox Footy.

 Early days

 McCallum was educated at Scotch College, Melbourne, and from an early age wanted to become a journalist.
 He is quoted as saying "News was so much more interesting than maths".
 During his time at Scotch he was involved in the schools sporting program and edited the school newspaper.

-Television
+Career

 McCallum spent part of his early career at Network Ten, reporting as part of their news bulletin.

+Nine Network

 At the Nine Network, McCallum was a senior presenter for National Nine News and Melbourne reporter for Today.
 He spent seven years as the United States Correspondent for National Nine News, covering five Academy Awards, the impeachment of President Bill Clinton, Pat Rafter's two US Open victories and the election of George W Bush.

 On his return to Australia he worked for Today, covering the Iraq war from the US Central Command in Qatar, the two Bali bombings and the London underground bombings.